 The saddest part is how Little Ann mourns Old Dan.
 She becomes lethargic and stops eating.
 She just couldn’t live without Old Dan.
 Inconsolable, Little Ann loses the will to live.
 Billie discovers Little Ann’s body lying on Old Dan’s grave.

 Why the film is called Where the Red Fern Grows is because a rare red fern ending up growing between the Little Ann and Old Dan’s grave.
 A Native American legend says that only an angel can plant a red fern.

-#1516 on The Best Movies of All Timesee more on Where the Red Fern Grows
+#78 on The Greatest Animal Moviessee more on Where the Red Fern Grows

 Usually when you see a spider, you scream and try to stomp its little life out.
 Not Charlotte though.
 Charlotte may be the most lovable spider in film history.
 She takes a little pig named Wilbur who is destined to become a BLT under her wing, and saves the pig by spinning words like “some pig” and “terrific” in her web.

 However, after all that spinning and after laying a bunch of eggs, Charlotte becomes exhausted.
 On the brink of death, Wilbur consoles Charlotte by saying that her children will be safe.
 This is the only case where baby spider eggs could be considered cute.

 #82 on The Best Animated Films Ever